 Many kids don't get enough physical activity.
-Older kids and teens should get 1 hour or more of moderate to vigorous exercise every day, includingand muscle- and bone-strengthening activities.
-Kids ages 2 to 5 years should play actively several times each day.
+Older kids and teens should get 1 hour or more of moderate to vigorous exercise every day, including aerobic and muscle- and bone-strengthening activities.
+Kids ages 2 to 5 years should be active at least 3 hours throughout each day.

 Genetics can play a role in what kids weigh.
 Our genes help determine body type and how the body stores and burns fat.
 But genes alone can't explain the current obesity crisis.
 Because both genes and habits are passed down from one generation to the next, multiple members of a family may struggle with weight.

 People in the same family tend to have similar eating patterns, sedentary behaviors, and levels of physical activity.
 A child's chances of being overweight increase if a parent is overweight or obese.

 People with high BMI are more likely to have weight-related health problems.
 These include type 2 diabetes, high blood pressure, and high cholesterol — all of which used to be considered adult diseases.